SatishUpadhyaya/RedTeam205_Code/README.md

 # RedTeam205_Code

-Red Team 205's code for the CSCI 3308 Project.
+Red Team 205's code for the CSCI 3308 (Software Development Metholodogies and Tools) Project.

 Written by: